CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 We lost as consumers, but clever people found ways to bring the integration back.
 With Garmin, you don’t have to worry about this integration.
 It works flawlessly.

-Another difference is that if you want to download/update maps on Garmin.
-You must connect it using a USB cable to a computer.
+Another difference is whether you want to download/update maps on Garmin.
+You must connect it to a computer using a USB cable.
 On Karoo 2, you can do this wirelessly over WiFi.

 On the other hand, Karoo 2 requires an internet connection for syncing activities, routes, workouts, etc. It can’t use Bluetooth for it.